Peter Popoff: Resurgence

 Popoff's operation had functioned as a for-profit company until 2006, when it merged with a small church in Farmers Branch, Texas called Word for the World, which operated out of a storefront.
 Now classified as a church, Popoff's corporation no longer had to report annual income or salary to the IRS.
 When a reporter from GQ attempted to visit this church on a Sunday morning in late 2016, he found a deserted parking lot in an industrial park with no church sign visible on the outside.

 Because of Popoff's history of fraud and financial irregularities, his "People United For Christ" organization earned a "Did Not Disclose" rating with the Better Business Bureau, indicating its refusal to provide information that would enable BBB to determine whether the group adheres to its Standards for Charity Accountability.

 Popoff's longtime assistants Reeford and Pamela Sherrell also began a televised Texas-based ministry, with Reeford using the name Pastor Lee Sherrell.
 Like Popoff, they used the offer of a religious trinket (a free prayer cloth) to compile an address list.
 Once a follower requested the prayer cloth and input his or her address, letters asking for money were dispatched.

 Researcher and bioethics expert Fred M. Frohock cited Popoff as "one of many egregious instances of fake healing."
 Ole Anthony of the Trinity Foundation, founded in 1987 to research the claims of televangelists, said, "Most of these guys are fooled by their own theology"—referring to other televangelists such as Joel Osteen and T. D. Jakes—but in the case of Popoff, "he's fundamentally evil, because he knows he's a con man."

+As of 2025 Popoff was broadcasting, and advertising his miracle spring water, on The Word Network, which was fined £150,000 in the UK for broadcasting Popoff's claims.
+They were considered to be a serious breach of the UK Broadcasting Code by regulator Ofcom, which "considered that these claims related to viewers' health and wealth and such claims had the potential to cause harm".

 Financial details

-Popoff was collecting almost $4 million per year in the late 1980s, according to Randi.
-In 2003, his ministry received over $9.6 million, and in 2005, over $23 million.
+Popoff was collecting almost US$4 million per year in the late 1980s, according to Randi.
+In 2003, his "ministry" received over $9.6 million, and in 2005, over $23 million.
 In that year, he and his wife were paid a combined salary of nearly $1 million, while two of his children received over $180,000 each.
-Financial data is not available for Popoff's ministry since 2005 because Peter Popoff Ministries changed from a for-profit business to a religious organization in 2006, making it tax-exempt.
+Financial data is not available for Popoff's ministry since 2005 because Peter Popoff Ministries changed from a for-profit business to a religious organization in 2006, making it exempt from tax.
 Popoff purchased a home in Bradbury, California, for $4.5 million in 2007.
-He drives a Porsche and a Mercedes-Benz.
+He drove Porsche and Mercedes-Benz cars.